JProfiler Help

 nowait Whether profiling should start immediately or whether the profiled JVM should wait for a connection from the JProfiler GUI.

 sessionId Defines the session ID from which profiling settings should be taken.
 Has no effect if neither nowait nor offline are set because in that case the profiling session is selected in the GUI.
-Required if
+Only if configFile is set for offline profiling

 port Defines the port number on which the profiling agent should listen for a connection from the JProfiler GUI.
 This must be the same as the port configured in the remote session configuration.
 If not set or zero, the default port (8849) will be used.
 Has no effect if offline is set because in that case there is no connection from the GUI.
 No